Is It Fair to Include Employer's PF Contribution in My CTC? Let's Discuss

 D.GURUMURTHY

 Correct.
-The Employer contribution for provident is the cost to the
+The employer contribution for provident fund is a cost to the company; hence, it can be included in the CTC.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute